antrea-io/antrea/docs/feature-gates.md

 mode determines how external traffic destined to LoadBalancerIPs and ExternalIPs of Services is processed when it's load balanced across Nodes.
 In DSR mode, external traffic is never SNAT'd and backend Pods running on Nodes that are not the ingress Node can reply to clients directly, bypassing the ingress Node.
 Therefore, DSR mode can preserve client IP of requests, and usually has lower latency and higher throughput.
-It's only meaningful to use this feature when AntreaProxy is enabled and configured to proxy external traffic (proxyAll=true).
+It's only meaningful to use this feature when Antrea Proxy is enabled and configured to proxy external traffic (proxyAll=true).
 Refer to this [link]( antrea-proxy.md#configuring-load-balancer-mode-for-external-traffic) for more information about load balancer mode.